-If you are about to become the proud owner of Netherland Dwarfs, then it is definitely a good idea to arm yourself with as much information as you possibly can so that you can give it the best care possible.
+If you are about to become the proud owner of a Netherland Dwarf rabbit, then it is definitely a good idea to arm yourself with as much information as you possibly can so that you can give it the best care possible.
 Below you will find some very helpful information about caring for your new pet.

-As we mentioned at the top of our post, Netherland Dwarfs tend to have a short to medium coat with very soft fur.
+As we mentioned at the top of our post, the Netherland Dwarf breed tends to have a short to medium coat with very soft fur.
 One of the things that make these rabbits so popular is that they don’t require much grooming at all.
 However, it is important to note that grooming your rabbit can be a great bonding exercise and although their coats are easy to maintain, Netherland Dwarfs do actually enjoy being brushed once a day.

 In order to keep your Netherland Dwarf healthy and happy, it is vitally important that they are given the correct diet.
 Because this breed has a more sensitive digestive tract than most other rabbit breeds, their dietary needs are quite specific.
-Ideally, they should be eating an eighth of a cup of nuggets per day, roughly their body weight in straw, small portions of fresh vegetables and an unlimited amount of water.
+Ideally, they should be eating an eighth of a cup of rabbit pellets per day, roughly their body weight in hay, small portions of fresh vegetables and an unlimited amount of water.

-If you are going to be feeding your rabbit fresh fruit and vegetables then there are a couple of things to remember.
+If you are going to be feeding your rabbit fresh fruit and vegetables then there are a couple of things to keep in mind.
 Firstly, don’t overfeed fresh food to your rabbit as this will upset their digestive tract.
-Ideally, their diet should be mostly hay.
-Secondly and lastly, always make sure that you are feeding them foods which are safe for rabbits to consume.
+Ideally, your rabbit’s diet should be mostly fresh hay.
+Secondly and lastly, always make sure that you are feeding them foods which are safe for rabbits to eat

 Interaction and Exercise